Milias/ParallelNbody/README.md

 # ParallelNbody
 Solving the N-body problem using CUDA.

-This is a project for Parallel Algorithms, a course at Utrecht Univerisity in the Computer Science specialization of Mathematics Master's Program.
-The objective is to write a parallel program that calculates individual trajectories of a number of bodies, taking into account gravitational interactions.
+This is a project for Parallel Algorithms, a course at Utrecht University in the Computer Science specialization of the Mathematics Master's Program.
+The objective is to write a parallel program that calculates individual trajectories of a large number of bodies, taking into account gravitational interactions.

 Since the straightforward approach of direct sums over all the bodies in the system has a compu-